Warren H. Carroll

-Warren Hasty Carroll (March 24, 1932 – July 17, 2011) was the founder and first president of Christendom College in Front Royal, Virginia.
+Warren Hasty Carroll (March 24, 1932 – July 17, 2011) was an American historian who was the founder and first president of Christendom College in Front Royal, Virginia.
 He authored multiple works of Roman Catholic church history.

 Early life and education

-Carroll was born on March 24, 1932, in Maine, the son of Herbert Allen Carroll and Gladys Hasty Carroll, a writer.
+Warren Hasty Carroll was born on March 24, 1932, in Maine, the son of Herbert Allen Carroll and Gladys Hasty Carroll, a writer.
 He received his B.A. in history from Bates College in 1953.
 He received his M.A. and Ph.D. in history from Columbia University.
 His younger sister, Sarah Watson, who died one month after Warren in 2011, and both of their parents were also Bates College graduates.

 Career

 Carroll served at one time in the Central Intelligence Agency's anti-communism division as a Communist propaganda analyst.
 From 1967 to 1972, he served on the staff of California State Senator and later U.S. Congressman, John G. Schmitz.

 A year after his marriage to Anne Westhoff, Carroll converted from Deism to Catholicism in 1968 and began working for the Catholic magazine Triumph.
 In 1977, he founded Christendom College with the help of other Catholic laymen, in particular, William H. Marshner, Jeffrey A. Mirus, Raymund P. O'Herron, and Kristin M. Burns.
 He served as the first president of the college, until 1985, and chairman of its History Department until his retirement in 2002.

 He helped his wife author Christ the King, Lord of History, Christ in the Americas, a job that would later prove most beneficial when writing his comprehensive study of international communism, and Seventy Years of the Communist Revolution, updated and re-released as The Rise and Fall of the Communist Revolution.

 Carroll lived in Manassas, Virginia, with his wife Anne, founder of Seton School and Seton Home Study School.

 Before his death, he returned to Christendom College each month during the school year to deliver public lectures on select historical topics, ranging from the history of Malta, to Genghis Khan, to the French Revolution, and topics from the 20th century, with lectures on Emperor Karl of Austria and the Russian Revolution in 1917.
 Carroll remained a member of the board of directors and played an active role in helping to guide the college through the years.